HomeAbout VATAMembershipSPATSGolf TournamentStudent AffairsContinuing EducationFill the HelmetJobsLinksContact

 Gridiron Heroes Spinal Cord Injury Foundation was formed in 2003 with a specific mission: To provide immediate, as well as, long term resources and support to individuals sustaining catastrophic spinal cord injury through activities associated with high school football.

-Receiving calls from other states has shown a need for the work that is being done.
-Gridiron Heroes has taken step towards helping others nationwide.
-There have been others who suffered this similar injury in the past.
-Unfortunately and inevitably there will be more.
+Started in Texas, Gridiron Heroes has taken steps towards helping others nationwide.
 Rest assured that Gridiron Heroes will be there for the next family who finds themselves in this life-changing situation.

 How Do I Donate or Get Involved?